Developer How-To

 Meet Qwen3.6‑27B — Flagship Coding on a Laptop

 Alibaba recently released Qwen3.6‑27B, a 27‑billion‑parameter model the company claims packs flagship coding capability into a package that runs on a 32 GB M‑series Mac or 24 GB GPU.
-The model is available on Hugging Face under Apache 2.0 license.
+The model is available on 2 under Apache 2.0 license.
 The Register is Tobias Mann and Thomas Claburn put it through its paces as a replacement for cloud‑based coding agents.

 The model supports a 262,144 token context window — enough for large codebases — but The Register recommends compressing key‑value caches to 8‑bit precision to fit reasonable context windows into consumer GPUs.
 For a 24 GB Nvidia RTX 3090 Ti, they recommend a 65,536 token context window with flash attention and prefix caching enabled.